Welcome to the Laboratory of Stem Cell Biology

 Cell-based therapy for cardiovascular diseases

-Fundamental mechanisms of cardiac function decline in natural ageing process
+Fundamental mechanisms of cardiac function decline in the natural aging process

 Aging is a progressive process of functional decline that develops at multiple levels and increases the risk for cardiovascular pathologies.
 Our lab is interested in the active role of cardiac fibroblasts (cFb) in the ventricular remodeling associated to the natural aging process, as well as in cell-specific signaling pathways upon interference with myocardial infarction.
 The population of cFb is composed of adventitial and interstitial fibroblasts, which are geometrically interspersed between cardiomyocytes and are of the appropriate molecular program to allow rapid responsiveness after injury.